 I have been satisfied with the teaching, and I like how we are encouraged to be brave and try out different things.
 One unforgettable course was the first year Electrical Workshop course, in which we built different electronic devices in groups containing students from different fields.
 As a course project, my group built a working mini electric car which operates using Bluetooth.
 In the project, I worked particularly on the electrical and software aspects.
 The course taught me how to program and to not be afraid of cables, electrical components and minicomputers.
 It was a really fun project!

 Other memorable courses have included the mathematics course on matrix calculation and the second-year Signals and Systems course.
 Ah yes, and of course Esa Saarinen's amazing Philosophy and Systems Thinking course!

 What does the future look like for the technology field?

-The future of the field is in general looking very good for both masters of engineering and experts in automation and information technology.
+The future of the field is in general looking very good for both masters of engineering and experts in automation and robotics.
 The figures on finding employment after graduation are top-level, and I have noticed that companies are interested in us even while we are still studying.
 There are enormous opportunities in technology, and in the future, I will certainly find it difficult to decide where I want to work because there will be so many interesting opportunities.

 However, I know at least that in the future I would like to use my work to build a better world.
 It is important for me that I would get to do my part in tackling climate and energy problems.
 I look forward to what the future will bring, and right now I would not want to be studying anywhere else except here.